CMPSC-311-Allegheny-College-Fall-2022/lab01/README.md

 ## Project Demonstration

-At the beginning of the lab session on Wednesday, September 29th, each team will be given an opportunity to demonstrate their project.
+At the beginning of the class session on Tuesday, September 27th, each team will be given an opportunity to demonstrate their project.
 When the lab session starts, teams will be given a few minutes to set up their demonstrations and get them running.
 Then, class members will participate in an interactive demonstration session, where everyone will be able to view each demonstration.

 ## Assignment Assessment